| |

 powerful expression of divine love for humanity.

-They were conceived by the Creator to prevent
+They were conceived by the Creator to prevent humans

-that, eventually, bring about havoc and turmoil in any society.
+eventually, bring about havoc and turmoil in any society.

 A close analysis also reveals that they were